paypal/paypal-android/README.md

 -d 'grant_type=client_credentials&response_type=token&return_authn_schemes=true'
 ```

-Make sure to set environment variables for `CLIENT_ID` and `CLIENT_SECRET` when fetching an access token from the command line.
+Make sure that the environment variables for `CLIENT_ID` and `CLIENT_SECRET` are set to the values obtained in step 1.

-We use curl to demonstrate the composition of the access token HTTP request.
-This example can be adapted to any server-side language to receive the following JSON result:
+> NOTE: We use curl to demonstrate the overall composition of the Access Token HTTP request.
+This example can be adapted to any server-side language/framework of your choice.

+On success, we receive the following JSON result:

 ```json
 {